Microsoft Ignite Fires Up Fresh Enthusiasm for Workplace and Infrastructure Advances

-Windows AutoPilot, Azure Stack and more: WWT previews Microsoft’s latest products and technologies
+Windows AutoPilot, Azure Stack and more: WWT ATC showcases Microsoft’s latest products and technologies.

 After experiencing an amazing week of demos, deep dives, keynotes and engagements, WWT returned from Microsoft Ignite with renewed excitement for the array of new offerings that will benefit our many customers.

 As expected at this annual conference, Ignite was Microsoft’s opportunity to roll out its next generation of enterprise-ready products and services.
 There were so many fresh opportunities to talk about, but to name just a few:

 - Microsoft Teams becoming the new hub for modern collaboration in the enterprise

 - The rollout of Microsoft 365 for first line workers in the modern workplace

 - Windows AutoPilot dramatically simplifying device configuration

 - The promise of artificial intelligence is coming to pass